networknt/light-doc/content/tutorial/eventuate/getting-started/_index.md

 java -jar target/eventuate-cdc-server.jar
 ```

-Now we have the entire infrastructure up and running, we can start some of the demo applications.
+Now we have the entire infrastructure up and running, and we can start some of the demo applications.

 [Mac Permanent IP]: /development/best-practices/mac-perm-ip/